iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 After all, it's always best to know which problems you intend to solve before learning a method to solve them, right?

-As a matter of motivation, let's start with something I am really fond of: old school platformer games.
+As a matter of motivation, let's start with something I am really fond of: old school plataformer games.
-In our hypothetical game which is definitely not about some Italian plumber, the character does stand idle doing nothing by default.
+In our hypothetical game which is definitely not about some Italian plumber, the character stands idle doing nothing by default.
 But with the press of a button in the controller, the player may command the character to do a few things: shoot, jump or walk.